 Around the same time, there was a similar minimalist pedal being offered by a company called Coombe that was shaped like a cut-away cross.

 By comparison, the Coombe possessed a much more elegant and artisanal design than the other brand.
 However, they were far more expensive and somewhat elusive, which kept them outside of my grasp at the time.
-Then, all of a sudden the company seemed to vanish.

 As you can glean from the images, the pedal boasts an altogether new design, featuring a larger platform, dual-row stainless steel bearings and an innovation cleat system that upholds Coombe’s inimitable attention to detail.

 Despite the fact that the mercury continues to plummet here in New England, I’ll be riding the Coombe Millennium Pro’s regularly over the next few weeks with a full review to follow.

 In the meantime, here’s some technical information from Coombe to digest …

 COOMBE MILLENNIUM PRO pedals are fast and easy to engage by simply pressing straight down on either side of the dual sided pedal body.

 The cleats are a two piece design consisting of a high strength, light weight, carbon fiber reinforced cleat insert that securely retains the walking/retention pad to the sole.